Data List Objects

 }

-parameter configured to preserve the current row selection if desired.
+parameter configured with the context of this call, such as whether to preserve the current row selection.

 If your data properties don't fully line up with the properties of the returned DTOs, then you can override the FromDataContractAsync